Berlin Station (TV series): Production

 Epix announced a ten-episode straight-to-series order on May 21, 2015.
 Michaël Roskam executive produced the series and directed the first two episodes.
 Olen Steinhauer wrote and executive produced the series.
 Production started in November 2015.

 Principal photography took place in Potsdam at Studio Babelsberg, which is co-producer of Berlin Station.
 The whole interior of the CIA Station, which includes a security entrance as well as the big windowless office space within, was built on stages at Babelsberg's studios.
 Other scenes were shot on locations in Potsdam and Berlin, Germany.

 On February 7, 2018, it was announced that Jason Horwitch would be joining the series as showrunner and executive producer.
-He will be replacing Brad Winters who had served in those positions for the show's first two seasons.
+He replaced Brad Winters who had served in those positions for the show's first two seasons.
 For the third season, production moved to Budapest, Hungary.

 Broadcast

 A 10-episode first season of Berlin Station premiered on Epix on October 16, 2016.
 The series is exclusive to Netflix in Germany, Austria, Switzerland and Liechtenstein.
 It is broadcast free-to-air and on-demand in Australia on SBS TV.
 It also is available in Israel.
 The series has been licensed to more than 150 territories worldwide.